POETRY & ESSAYS

-In her impressive debut collection, Celina Su extends the possibilities of the poetic, bringing as much careful attention (and firsthand experience) to the concrete details of what she calls “prosaic subjection” as she does to the syntax and moods of poetic language.
-In this particular political moment, the poems in Landia feel especially urgent...
+In her impressive debut collection, Celina Su extends the possibilities of the poetic, bringing as much careful attention (and firsthand experience) to the concrete details of what she calls “prosaic subjection” as she does to the syntax and moods of poetic language...
 Landia brings together the freedom of the poetic imagination and the realities of state and corporate power, forcing us to re-think the borders of the literary and of the political.

 —Dorothy Wang, author of Thinking Its Presence

 A consummate wordsmith, Celina Su’s Landia... proves that mapping is as subjective as memory and language, and that the Chinatown movie theater is the center of the universe—until it isn’t.

 —Paul Beatty, author of The Sellout